|

 the readiness of the socio-economic and the political environment to adopt

+or adapt to the use of iron.
 In the concluding chapter of the book, Vibha Tripathi reemphasizes the points

 she has made in the foregoing chapters of the book.
 Calling iron technology,